 For most medical services, except for emergency and air ambulance services provided by nonparticipating providers, and certain services provided by nonparticipating providers in participating facilities, the Eligible Charge is the lower of either the provider's actual charge or the amount we establish as the maximum allowable fee.
 HMSA's payment, and your copayment, are based on the eligible charge.
-Exceptions: For services from participating facilities, HMSA's payment is based on the maximum allowable fee and your copayment is based on the lower of the actual charge or the maximum allowable fee.
-Some services may be rendered by providers who accept monthly payments from HMSA to manage the care of a certain population of their patients.
+Exception: For services from participating facilities, HMSA's payment is based on the maximum allowable fee and your copayment is based on the lower of the actual charge or the maximum allowable fee.

-The base amount on which your copayment is calculated for emergency and air ambulance services from nonparticipating providers, as well as certain non-emergent services provided by nonparticipating providers in participating facilities, is calculated in accord with federal law.
+The base amount on which your copayment is calculated for emergency and air ambulance services from nonparticipating providers, as well as certain nonemergent services provided by nonparticipating providers in participating facilities, is calculated in accord with federal law.